-If the underwriters exercise in full their option to purchase additional shares of Class A common stock, the pro forma net tangible book value (deficit) after the offering would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution in pro forma net tangible book value to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share (which is the midpoint of the estimated initial offering price range set forth on the cover page of this prospectus).
+If the underwriters exercise in full their option to purchase additional shares of Class A common stock, the pro forma net tangible book value (deficit) after the offering would be \$2.73 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$1.32 per share and the dilution in pro forma net tangible book value to new investors would be \$13.27 per share at the initial public offering price of \$16.00 per share.

 The following table summarizes, as of March 31, 2021 after giving effect to the Transactions (including this offering) and the Assumed Redemption, the number of shares of Class A common stock purchased from us, the total consideration paid, or to be paid, to us and the average price per share paid, or to be paid, by existing owners and by the new investors.
-The calculation below is based on an assumed initial public offering price of \$ per share (which is the midpoint of the estimated initial offering price range set forth on the cover page of this prospectus).
+The calculation below is based on the initial public offering price of \$16.00 per share.